-Free Levaquin Lawsuit Evaluation: If you or a loved one has been diagnosed with peripheral neuropathy after taking Levaquin, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer of Levaquin and we can help.
+Free Confidential Lawsuit Evaluation: If you or a loved one was injured by Levaquin, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.

 What is Levaquin?

 Manufactured by Ortho-McNeil-Janssen Pharmaceuticals (a Johnson & Johnson company), Levaquin is prescribed to treat bacterial and skin infections, pneumonia and the bubonic plague.
-Levaquin received clearance from the U.S. Food & Drug Administration (FDA) in 1996, and became available as a generic in 2011.
+Levaquin received clearance from the FDA in 1996, and became available as a generic in 2011.
 Each year, more than 6 million prescriptions are written for oral Levaquin, and over 1 million patients are administered the drug intravenously in a hospital.